 Bad debts are never good for a business.
 They affect company finances as well as the accounting process.
 Bad debts often complicate the accounting process making it difficult to comprehend when a sale was completed.
 Accounting for an unpaid sale requires a variety of collection and reporting procedures.

-Preventing bad debts is essential for the company’s financial health and minimising reputation and relationship risks from the collection process.
+Preventing bad debts is essential for the company’s financial health, therefore having a bad debt collection strategies will eventually minimized the reputation and relationship risks from the collection process.

 How can one manage bad debts effectively?